nhsconnect/prm-repo-ehr-out-service/README.md

-# NB: ARCHIVED

-*No longer currently used we are keeping around for reference and potential resurrection*

 # prm-deductions-repo-to-gp

 This component is responsible for creating and handling of the registration request, when the Orphaned/Stranded health record stored in Repository is requested by the new practice.